JoshingJohnson/Numerical-Integration/README.md

 # Numerical Integration

 ## Installation:
-1. Download and open the zip file from the releases at https://github.com/JoshingJohnson/Numerical-Integration/releases/tag/Install
+1. Download the latest release from https://github.com/JoshingJohnson/Numerical-Integration/releases/tag/Install and open the zip file
 2. Run the setup

 ## Features: